elliottim/elliottim.github.io/tipsandtricks.md

 ### Miscellaneous Tips

 - You can curve your tears and effect their range by moving while shooting.
-Try moving perpendicular to where you are shooting to hit the enemy hiding behind a rock.
+Try moving perpendicular to where you are shooting to hit an enemy hiding behind a rock.

 - You can unlock items by giving Coins to the large machine in Shops.
 You can each take money back out by blowing up the machine with Bombs.

 - Be careful not to hurt yourself with bombs or Items.

 - *Secret Rooms* are rooms not shown on the map.
 Specific walls must be blown up by bombs for them to open.
-Each floor has 1 *Secret Room* and 1 *Super Secret Room*.
+Each floor has 1 Secret Room and 1 Super Secret Room.
 In order for a Secret Room to generate, a room must not prevent the player from being able to access where they must blow up the wall.
 Secret Rooms are adjacent to at least 2 rooms, and Super Secret Rooms are only adjacent to 1 room.

 - *Rocks and Poop* can be used to make bridges over gaps.
 If there is a rock or poop adjacent to a hole, try blowing it up with a bomb to make a bridge.